 The central piece of legislation, which establishes EU statistics on income and living conditions (EU-SILC), was the framework Council Regulation No 1177/2003, issued in June 2003.
 In 2021 the European legislative basis (Regulation No 1177/2003) to produce statistics on income and living conditions has been repealed by Regulation 2019/1700.
 This new framework regulation establishes a common framework for European statistics relating to persons and households, based on data at individual level collected by samples.
-For more information see https://ec.europa.eu/eurostat/web/income-and-living-conditions/legislation
+For more information see https://ec.europa.eu/eurostat/web/income-and-living-conditions/legislation reduction monitors.
+It should be noted that there is no formal legal basis for the dissemination of national statistics other than meeting Ireland's commitments under specific EU legislation outlined above.

 Each year, additional three-year rolling, six-year rolling, and ad-hoc variables are collected as part of a non-binding European Statistical System Committee (ESSC) Agreement.
-For 2023 EU-SILC, a three-year rolling module on labour and housing conditions, a six-year rolling module on intergenerational transmission of advantages and disadvantages and housing difficulties and an ad-hoc module on household's energy efficiency were implemented.
+For 2022 EU-SILC, a three-year rolling module on health and a six-year rolling module on quality of life were implemented.

-Over and above our strict legal obligations, the Central Statistics Office (CSO) produces and disseminates key national statistics for the Department of Social Protection's SIM report and other national poverty reduction monitors.
-It should be noted that there is no formal legal basis for the dissemination of national statistics other than meeting Ireland's commitments under specific EU legislation outlined above.
+Over and above our strict legal obligations, the CSO (Central Statistics Office) produces and disseminates key national statistics for the Department of Social Protection's SIM report and other national poverty